hapi-swagger/hapi-swagger/README.md

 ### Status Codes
 You can add HTTP status codes to each of the endpoints.
 As HAPI routes don not directly have a property for status codes so you need to add them the plugin configuration.
-The status codes need to be added as an array of objects with an error code and description:
+The status codes need to be added as an array of objects with an error code and description.
+The `description` is required:

 ```Javascript
 config: {